EqualizerBar

 equalizer = EqualizerBar(10, ["#2d004b", "#542788", "#8073ac", "#b2abd2", "#d8daeb", "#f7f7f7", "#fee0b6", "#fdb863", "#e08214", "#b35806", "#7f3b08"])

-Purple Orange theme with 10 bars Purple Orange theme with 10 bars
+Purple Orange theme equalizer with 10 bars Purple Orange theme with 10 bars

-To set the colours after startup, either provide a list of colors (QColor or hex values) at startup, or use the .setColors method.
-Passing a list of colours to this method will change the number of segments to match the colours provided.
+To set the colors after startup, either provide a list of colors (QColor or hex values) at startup, or use the .setColors method.
+Passing a list of colors to this method will change the number of segments to match the colors provided.

 python